travier/fedora-kinoite-uki/README.md

 See [URL format for ostree native containers](https://coreos.github.io/rpm-ostree/container/#url-format-for-ostree-native-containers) for details.

+## Syncing with Fedora Comps

+[Fedora Comps](https://pagure.io/fedora-comps) are "XML files used by various Fedora tools to perform grouping of packages into functional groups."

+Changes to the comps files need to be regularly propagated to the repo so that the Fedora Atomic variants are kept updated with the other desktop variants.

+To update packages included in the Fedora Atomic variants, you need to have an up-to-date `git` checkout of https://pagure.io/fedora-comps and a `git` checkout of this repository.

+Using the `comps-sync.py` script, provide the updated input XML file to examine the changes as a dry-run:

+`$ ./comps-sync.py /path/to/fedora-comps/comps-f41.xml.in`

+Examine the changes and cross-reference them with PRs made to the `fedora-comps` repo.
+When you are satisfied that the changes are accurate and appear safe, re-run the script with the `--save` option:

+`$ ./comps-sync.py --save /path/to/fedora-comps/comps-f41.xml.in`

+Create a pull request with the changes and note any PRs from `fedora-comps` in the commit message that are relevant to the changes you have generated.

 ## Branching instructions for new Fedora releases

 Follow those steps during the Fedora branch process in Fedora: